• Skip to primary navigation

 The glittery Spiral Sparklers are an easy to create slice-and-bake cookie.

-1. I suggest rolling out the dough between two sheets of wax paper or parchment.
+1. Roll out the dough between two sheets of wax paper or parchment.
 The paper makes rolling out the dough a non-stick experience, plus the bottom sheet can be used to lift the dough gently as you roll it up into a cylinder.

 2. Sprinkle the dough with decorating sugar in any patchwork pattern.